 Government Securities (CGS).
 For more information, see Australian Government

-State governments and territories may also issue bonds.
+State and territory governments may also issue bonds.

 Information can be found on each state and territory's treasury

 Most retail investors buy corporate bonds through a public

 offer, where a company issues a prospectus and investors apply to

 the company directly.
 You can also buy and sell some corporate

 to investing in corporate bonds for more information.

 Your super fund